 Harman, R., and T. N. Kim. in review.
 Differentiating spillover: an examination of cross-habitat movement in ecology.

-*Quellhorst, H, Kim, T. N, Zhu, K. Y, and W. R. Morrison III. submitted.
+*Quellhorst, H, Kim, T. N, Zhu, K. Y, and W. R. Morrison III. in review.
 Short-term spatial dispersion patterns between the larger grain borer and the maize weevil in grain columns with implications for management of stored maize.